 Before founding her own company, Isabel worked as a planner for several consulting firms including Parsons Brinckerhoff, Inc., Barton-Aschman & Associates, LS Gallegos & Associates, and Joseph Middlebrooks & Associates.

-As Principal of the firm, Benjamin Medina spearheads all private sector consulting projects at Canete Medina.
+As a Principal of the firm, Benjamin Medina spearheads all private sector consulting projects at Canete Medina.
 Ben is known for his acumen in assessing client business needs and analysing supply chain operations across multiple industries.
 He has over 20 years of experience in project management, strategic planning, operations analysis, financial analysis, process modeling and decision support.

 Ben has a M.S. and Ph.D. in Civil Engineering (Transportation) from Northwestern University and a Bachelors degree in Civil Engineering from the University of the Philippines.
 Among his published papers, Ben’s work has appeared in the Annals of Operations Research and Global Logistics and Distribution Planning.